Explore Resources

 The study of political science prepares students for a range of careers in both the public and private sectors as well as for post-graduate study.
 A sample of these include: law, business, journalism, public and international affairs, federal, state and local government, research and university teaching, private and non-profit organizations, interest groups, and campaign management.
 Political science majors gain analytical skills, administrative competence and communication abilities that are valued in a wide spectrum of potential career areas.
 For a more complete listing of potential careers, see The American Political Science Association for political science majors.
 Our alumni serve in capacities such as U.S. Judge, C.I.A., Attorney, Professor, corporate manager, campaign director, and various other governmental positions.

-UWRF Career Services
+Visit UWRF Career Services for additional career resources!

 Graph showing location, employers and occupations for Political Science graduates

+What do Geographers do?
 Geographers perform a wide variety of jobs in geographic subfields such as cartography, geographic information systems, remote sensing, urban and regional planning, housing and community development, retail site location, computer mapping, environmental analysis, climatology and resource conservation.
 Most geographers work in four basic career fields: business, government, planning or teaching.
 Geographers collect and analyze data to search for solutions to a variety of spatial problems related to each subfield.

-Job Exploration
+Job Exploration:

 Job Resources